Scandinavia trip planning: which country should you go to?

 Norway, together with Iceland, is probably the country that appeals most to those who wish to travel to Scandinavia.
 Fjords, waterfalls, trolls and vikings are typical Norwegian things you will encounter on your trip.
 From a landscape point of view, Norway is one of the most diverse countries I have ever been to.
 Although the fjords are best known, in the interior you will find beautiful high plains such as the Hardangervidda, glaciers, high mountains and deep valleys.
 Above the Arctic Circle you can spot whales as well as the Northern Lights and admire the very crowded Lofoten Islands.

-I have been to Norway several times in the summer in the past years and it is very busy there.
+I have been to Norway several times in the summer in the past years and it’s typically quite busy there.
 The best travel season in Norway is relatively short (June to August), which means that it can be quite busy at tourist spots in the summer.
 There are also many cruise ships along the fjord coast, which can turn a small fjord village into a tourist crowd in an instant.

 This does not mean that you can’t easily avoid the crowds in Norway, provided that you look for unknown places such as Senja, the Åkrafjord and the vast hills towards the Swedish border east of Hamar for example.